Platonic-Systems/generics-sop-examples/draft.md

 ### `SList`

-Generically constructing values is a little more involved, but underlying it all is the singleton for type-level lists, `SList`.
+Generically constructing values is a little more involved, where it useful to know about singleton for type-level lists, `SList`.

 ```haskell
 data SList :: [k] -> Type where